 - More light and sun during the day.

 - Noise: Quiet is best.
 I have even tried earplugs.
 Calming noise like waves, rain, or white noise can be good and there are some great apps for this.

 - Weighted blankets

 - Exercise: Don’t exercise within 2-3 hours before going to bed, as it will increase the heart rate and body temperature making it harder to sleep

 - Temperature: The core body temperature falls as we drop off to sleep.
 A warm shower in the evening is helpful as it will increase the body surface temperature initially, followed by cooling of the core body temperature

-If you have a breathing related sleep problems such as obstructive or central sleep apnoea, your GP can really help!
+If you have breathing-related sleep problems such as obstructive or central sleep apnoea, your GP can help!
 They will either send you to a sleep clinic to do a test.
 I have heard after you are diagnosed, that some of these clinics may give you a sleep apnoea machine you can try free of charge to see if it helps you.
-If you can’t sleep because you are worrying about not sleeping, a clinical psychologist may be the best person to help empty out all those thoughts rolling around in your busy mind.
+If you can’t sleep because you are worrying about not sleeping, a clinical psychologist may be the best person to help empty all those thoughts rolling around in your busy mind.